Ma Xingrui: Guangdong

 In December 2016, Ma was appointed as the acting Governor of Guangdong.
-In a break with tradition, Ma became the first governor in over 30 years to have not been native to the province.
+In a break with tradition, Ma became the first governor in over 30 years not native to the province.
 Ma was elected as the Governor of Guangdong on 23 January 2017.
 In March 2017, while meeting the Guangdong provincial delegation at the National People's Congress, Ma said he hoped the Greater Bay Area would "compete with bay areas in Los Angeles, New York and Tokyo Bay".
-He called on cooperation on a wide range of social and economic policies and said the Guangdong provincial government asked the China Centre for International Economic Exchanges to study the initiative.
+He called on cooperation on a wide range of social and economic policies between the cities of the Greater Bay Area and said the Guangdong provincial government asked the China Center for International Economic Exchanges to study the Greater Bay Area initiative.

 In October 2017, Ma was elected as a full member of the 19th Central Committee of the Chinese Communist Party.
-In November 2017, Ma and Hong Kong Chief Executive Carrie Lam signed a deal to house mainland Chinese authorities at the West Kowloon terminus of the Guangzhou–Shenzhen–Hong Kong Express Rail Link.
+In November 2017, Ma and Hong Kong Chief Executive Carrie Lam signed a deal to house a facility for Hong Kong and mainland Chinese law enforcement at the West Kowloon terminus of the Guangzhou–Shenzhen–Hong Kong Express Rail Link.
 During his tenure as governor, in August 2018, 14 companies from Singapore signed agreements with Guangdong companies to collaborate in research and development, technology, smart cities development, transport and logistics, education, biomedical sciences and professional services.
 In September 2021, Ma became the co-head of the Hengqin Management Committee along with Macau Chief Executive Ho Iat-seng.

 Xinjiang

-In December 2021, Ma was appointed the Chinese Communist Party Committee Secretary of the Xinjiang Uygur Autonomous Region.
-During his first tour of Ürümqi, he called on to modernize Xinjiang's supply chains and improve the international business environment.
-In January 2022, during the local two sessions meeting in Xinjiang, Ma called for upholding ethnic unity and guiding "religions to adapt to China’s socialist society".
+In December 2021, Ma was appointed the Party Secretary of Xinjiang.
+During his first tour of Ürümqi, he said the region should focus on modernizing Xinjiang's supply chains and improving the international business environment.
+In January 2022, during the local "Two Sessions" meeting in Xinjiang, Ma called for upholding ethnic unity and guiding "religions to adapt to China’s socialist society".
 Since his accession to the post, Xinjiang has seen relative normalization in some aspects, such as turnstiles between residential areas being removed and two-day breaks in weekends for public officials being restored.
 In October 2022, Ma was elected as a member of the CCP Politburo.